AnthonyChen0921/OpenCVServos/README.md

 <br/>

-The OpenCV part python code is from https://www.youtube.com/watch?v=a7B5EZVHHkw Check their website for building environment.
+The OpenCV part python code is from https://www.youtube.com/watch?v=a7B5EZVHHkw, which is not included here Check their website for building environment.

 What was going on here is that I build a connect from Raspberry Pi to ESP32 and control the servo as ESP32 is connected to the VCC.